btarifi10/FundiStudyCoordinator/documentation/conventions/Git and Code Review Conventions.md

 ## Code Review Conventions

 #### _Method_
-Two methods will be used depending on circumstance, availability of group members, and code to be reviews:
+Two methods will be used depending on circumstance, availability of group members, and code to be reviewed:
 - Synchronous: The developer will share their screen during an online meeting, or use a collaborative coding tool such the one provided by VS Code.
 The developer will then walk the reviewer through the code, with the reviewer making notes and providing feedback simultaneously.
 - Asynchronous: The pull request is made and the reviewer reviews the code and makes comments, which the developer fixes on their own time.